privacygmail cleanupemail security

 (Direct connection, absolutely nothing goes through MailMop servers)

-• Browser connects directly to Gmail API (no intermediary)
+• Your browser connects directly to the Gmail API (no middleman)

 • Downloads only headers: sender, subject, date, size, labels

-• Email body never downloaded (unless you explicitly use unsubscribe feature)
+• Email body is never downloaded (unless you explicitly use the unsubscribe feature)

 • All communication encrypted with TLS 1.3